Junior Eurovision Song Contest 2004: Broadcasts

+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.

 Official album

 Junior Eurovision Song Contest Lillehammer '04, is a compilation album put together by the European Broadcasting Union, and was released by Universal Music Group in November 2004.
 The album features all the songs from the 2004 contest.